Trade shows can bring your business a lot of benefits, including lead generation, brand recognition, and cost-effective advertising.

 5. Send Direct Mail

 While direct mail marketing may not be as common as email marketing, it’s far from dead.
 In fact, sending direct mail to your contacts can be an effective way to make them aware of your event.
+Saying this though, if you have a number of contacts across various platforms and you know it will take a long time to send an email to each person, using programs that provide a contact syncing feature can make this a whole lot easier.

 By sending something like a postcard—especially one in an interesting shape, you put the trade show on people’s minds long before it happens.
 But not only that, the postcard stays in their house.
 That means, depending on where they keep it, they’ll see it every day.